At 8Trees Inc. we use ecological knowledge and applications to avoid, minimize, and repair ecological damage in unique and practical ways.

 By restoring the function of the environment, whether it is using dams to help stabilize the hydrology, creating ponds or low points to help the wetland attenuate storm events, removing invasive species and adding/planting native species or adding mulch to help enhance the organic layer of the soil, these actions can help an ecosystem get on the right track to recover naturally from past impacts.

 The Wainfleet Bog is the largest remaining bog ecosystem in southwestern Ontario, and is home to several species-at-risk.
-Past drainage and peat mining of the central dome has created a degraded ecosystem, where the wetland can no longer hold enough water without the help of people or beavers damming up the ditches within and around the site.
+Ongoing drainage and past peat mining of the central dome has created a degraded ecosystem, where the wetland can no longer hold enough water without the help of people or beavers damming up the ditches within and around the site.
 The dynamic hydrology of the bog has been shown to greatly impact survival of overwintering reptiles within the site (Yagi et al, 2020).
 We are currently working with land owners to help restore the hydrological function of the Wainfleet bog.

 Environmental Impact Studies (EISs) are a huge amount of work, especially when it comes to collecting baseline data.
-However, the most valuable part of an EIS is the analysis of impacts, and alternate designs according to plans for mitigation and restoration.
+However, the most valuable part of an EIS is the analysis of impacts, and alternate development designs according to plans for mitigation and restoration.
 Restoration should always be part of development planning!